Beyond Cold War

 Jürgen Kühner on «Beyond Cold War»

-“[…] Schlotter’s photographs only take effect at second glance.
+“[…] He provides the framework, which is to be filled in by the reader, this may be done by own research, by the power of imagination or by prejudice or simple fantasy.
+Likewise, the process of transformation, away from a border of any kind to an open space, is of course left to the reader.
+Schlotter’s photographs only take effect at second glance.
 It is only through the context that they change from generic landscape photographs to a socio-political analysis with the conclusion that borders can run anywhere and at any time, that no structures are needed to separate countries and people.”